dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 ## Leverage dbt Power User

-There is a ton you can do to super charge your workflow with dbt Cloud.
+There is a ton you can do to supercharge your workflow with dbt Cloud.
 Let's cover some highlights.

 ### Preview your upstream/downstream changes